-But suppose we have access to the responses of a bunch of neurons all "seeing" the same stimulus bar.
+But suppose we have access to the responses of a bunch (i.e. population) of neurons all "seeing" the same stimulus bar.
 How can information (e.g. about orientation) be extracted from this pattern of activity?

-We aren't going to answer this with a neural mechanism, but rather with an interpretive measure that an experimenter could employ, and for the moment leave the brain's decoding mechanism for speculation.
+At this point, we won't answer this with a neural mechanism, but rather with an interpretive measure that an experimenter could employ, and for the moment leave the brain's decoding mechanism for later.